P ≠ NP Proof

 the concept of Lz-language allows the

-when they were already constructed in special form or previously accepted by
+they were already constructed in special form or previously accepted by another

 traditional concept of language.